Yandex StoreDoc version upgrade

 -

-After the upgrade, all Yandex StoreDoc features that are not backward-compatible with the previous version will be disabled.
-To remove this restriction, run this command:
+After the upgrade, all non-backward-compatible Yandex StoreDoc features will be disabled.
+To remove this limitation, run the following command:

 yc managed-mongodb cluster update <cluster_name_or_ID> \ --feature-compatibility-version=<new_version_number>